vanessagabler/pkp-docs/dev/documentation/en/utilities-validation.md

 }
 ```

-The `allowedLocales` helper method will throw an error if values are provided for any locales which are not supported by the journal or press.
+The `allowedLocales` helper method will throw an error if values are provided for any locales that are not supported by the journal or press.

 ```php
 \ValidatorFactory::allowedLocales(